What Are Major Challenges In Detecting Ad Fraud?

 - Requiring a data-history – machine learning requires a set of data, from which the system or software developed can learn from.
 Whilst, in most cases, the pay-off far exceeds the cost, this is not always a feasible approach for ad fraud, as ad fraud is constantly evolving.
 Thus, machine learning is often best used in conjunction with other forms of ad fraud detection.

 Detection and prevention of digital ad fraud of any type will always remain a significant challenge for the people who are tirelessly working to find ways to achieve success.
 This is an ongoing cat-and-mouse game where marketers and ad fraud prevention companies will have to work side-by-side to constantly develop new tools to reduce the negative impact of these fraudulent activities.
 Marketers need to stay well informed and updated with the latest technologies, methodologies, and techniques that evolve in the digital marketing and advertising arena.
+They should know how to detect ad fraud and prevent real-time.
 On the other hand, publishers and advertisers need to opt for the best practices that can minimize, if not fully eliminate, the impact of ad fraud on their digital advertising.